vitallish/citibike_project/README.md

 # Citibike Project

-See 05_presentation.html for an overview of the project.
+See [this presentation](https://vitallish.github.io/citibike_project/05_presentation.html) for an overview of the project.